openstack/keystone-specs/specs/juno/multi-backend-uuids.rst

 =======

-No additional tempest testing is proposed since the existing tests are sufficient to catch potential anomolies in the Public ID.
+No additional tempest testing is proposed since the existing tests are sufficient to catch potential anomalies in the Public ID.

 Documentation Impact